unimined/JvmDowngrader/README.md

 Currently attempting to downgrade to Java 7 will produce valid class files, but some of the API stubs are broken, and many common ones dont exist.

+### After downgrading you must  either shade, or add the api jar to the classpath at runtime.

+**It is recommended to use the shade task/cli as documented below, as it will only include necessary methods in your jar.**

+alternatively, you can add the api jar in its entirety to the classpath when running the jar.

+The api jar can be found at `xyz.wagyourtail.jvmdowngrader:jvmdowngrader-java-api:0.9.0:downgraded-8` there is also a `downgraded-11` jar there.

+alternatively, to produce other versions you can generate one yourself using the cli:
+`java -jar JvmDowngrader-all.jar -c 53 debug downgradeApi ./java-api-9.jar`

+Api jars for older java versions *can* still be used for newer java, but may not be as efficient.

 ## Gradle Plugin

 This downgrades the output of a jar task using another task.